Beira Lake

-Beira Lake (/ˈbeɪrə/; බේරේ වැව ([beːreː ˈʋæʋə]); பேரே ஏரி ([peːɾeː eːɾi])) is a lake in the centre of the city of Colombo in Sri Lanka.
+Beira Lake (/ˈbeɪrə/; බේරේ වැව ([beːreː ˈʋæʋə]); பேரே ஏரி ([peːɾeː eːɾi])) is a man-made lake in the centre of the city of Colombo in Sri Lanka.
 The lake is surrounded by many large businesses in the city.
-It initially occupied approximately 1.65 km2 of land 100 years ago and this has since been reduced to 0.65 km2 today due to various reasons.
-During the colonial era of the Portuguese, Dutch and the English the lake was used for a wide variety of purposes.
+It initially occupied approximately 1.65 km2 of land 100 years ago but has since been reduced to 0.65 km2 today due to various reasons.
+During the colonial era of the Portuguese, Dutch and the English, the lake was used for a wide variety of purposes.
 It still retains its Portuguese name.
 It is connected to many intricate canals which provided an easy way of transporting goods within the city and suburban cities.

 Etymology

 The derivation of the name is uncertain, yet it was as recent as 1927 that 'Beira Lake' first appeared on maps.
 Before that, it was called the 'Colombo Lake' or just 'The Lake'.
-One idea is that it got its name from a Portuguese Engineer called 'Beira' who worked in constructing the lake or from a Dutch Engineer called 'De Beer'.
+One theory is that it got its name from a Portuguese engineer named 'Beira' who worked in constructing the lake or from a Dutch engineer named 'De Beer'.
 The idea of De Beer is supported by a granite plaque which was recovered from the sluice of the lake, inscribed "De Beer 1700".

-Other idea is that it got named from the word 'Beira', which in Portuguese meant the 'Bank or Edge of the Lake'.
+Another theory is that it was named from the word 'Beira', which in Portuguese meant the 'Bank or Edge of the Lake'.
 Another idea is that it got from 'De Beer', which in Portuguese meant the 'Anchoring Point'.
 It may have also been named after the Portuguese province of the same name.

 History

 The lake was built by the Portuguese to provide protection to Colombo from enemies, mainly local kings.

-By 1518 Portuguese ruled over Colombo, but the increasing threats against Portuguese rule by King Vijayabahu VII and Sinhalese forces made them look for better solutions other than their modern weaponry.
+By 1518, the Portuguese ruled over Colombo, but the increasing threats against Portuguese rule by King Vijayabahu VII and Sinhalese forces made them look for better solutions other than their modern weaponry.
 One of such early ideas was making a huge moat around the fort.